aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Command Line Options/Command_Line_Options_-_User-da.rst

-Long Name:	--user-database
+:Long Name:	--user-database

-Argument:	Location of the user database
+:Argument:	Location of the user database

-Description:	With the –user-database option you can specify the location of the end-user database.
+With the –user-database option you can specify the location of the end-user database.
 This allows the end user to change the location of the user database without it being necessary for the developer to change the project.